dgraph-io/graphoverflow/README.md

 **NOTE: The repository is no longer being actively maintained by the Dgraph team.
 If something is broken, we'd happily accept a pull request from you, but won't fix anything ourselves.**

+**Update: I'll (MichelDiz) start a kind of "support" for this PJ, so right now I'm on Windows and I will create a Branch just for my tests.
+Some things may be different on other systems.
+I will not change anything drasticly on this branch, I will only modify some syntax changes and give some tips on how to handle this project.
+For this branch, read the file "syntax_changes.txt ".

 [Live](https://graphoverflow.dgraph.io)

 ## Running locally